MarcAnt01/ACSwitch/docs/building.md

 #### Host OS

-Though I haven't personally built ACSwitch on platforms other than Linux, I may say that building on Macs should not require much modifications to scripts but Windows, on the other hand, must take paths converted for `Windows Subsystem for Linux` and executables suffixed `.exe` extensions.
-Other than these, everything will work great!
+As far as I am concerned, I haven't built ACSwitch on other platforms apart from Linux, I may say that building on Macs should not require much modifications to scripts but Windows, on the other hand, must take paths converted for `Windows Subsystem for Linux` and executables suffixed `.exe` extensions.
+Except that, everything will work great!

 #### Target API